HectorAlonso18/Lightninglib/lightning-docs/docs/Getting-started/Upgrading.md

 sidebar_position: 2
 ---

-To upgrade the lightning version in your PROS project check the latest releases [here](https://github.com/HectorAlonso18/Lightninglib/tree/main).
+To upgrade the Lightning version in your PROS project check the latest releases [here](https://github.com/HectorAlonso18/Lightninglib/tree/main).

 ## Install Lightning
 Install ```lightinglib@x.x.x.zip``` and put it in your program folder using the file explorer.